REPORTS & PUBLICATIONS

 In December 2020, Millani facilitated a roundtable session with members of The Mining Association of Canada (MAC) and selected investors.
 The session was centered around the disconnect that issuers and investors have experienced, relating to the disclosure of relevant environmental and social information.

-The key challenges that were highlighted in the session, along with some action items for market participants, have been drawn together Millani & MAC’s latest report: “Digging Deeper: Understanding the disclosure disconnect in the mining sector”.
+The key challenges that were highlighted in the session, along with some action items for market participants, have been drawn together Millani & MAC’s latest report.

 Millani's 2021 MarketTrends

 The impacts of the COVID-19 pandemic (and other major global movements) put the spotlight on a variety of economic, environmental, social and governance issues, which societies continue to navigate through.
 The world of sustainable finance also witnessed major developments, accelerating responsible investing into the mainstream.

 Each year, Millani provides insights on the most significant ESG integration trends for the year ahead, and shares these with investors and issuers at our annual MarketTrends event.

 In April 2020, Millani conducted a sentiment study with Canada’s largest institutional investors to understand how they thought ESG integration might change as a result of the COVID-19 pandemic.
 We shared the results of the study in May 2020.